Good software quality attributes

 This is where developers’ skills, vigilance, and discipline truly sets apart excellent developers from good ones.
 Why vigilance and ?
 For example, once the project is in the maintenance phase, one should be mindful of how to tackle post-release fixes.
 In this stage, considering available time, it becomes a balancing act of choosing when to do a thorough solution and when a “quick and dirty” solution is sufficient with a minimal impact on the code structure down the line.
 Meaning we will not end up with “unmaintainable spaghetti code” as developers like to say.

 Reliability is the software’s ability to perform the intended tasks consistently and without errors.
-At the same time, software should be able to handle all the possible errors and exceptions without crashing or losing data.
+At the same time, software should be able to handle all the possible errors and exceptions without system failure, crashing or losing data.

 - Supporting multiple data formats